About these ads

 We brought home the tree this past weekend–from the wind swept farm upon McKinley Hill in Jacksonville.
-I don’t know if it’s really called McKinley Hill, but those are the people for whom we remove our mittens to scribble “twenty dollars and oo cents” in frozen ink each year.
+I don’t know if it’s really called McKinley Hill, but those are the people for whom we remove our mittens to scribble stiffly: “twenty dollars and oo cents” in frozen ink each year.

-It was such a tiny tree that it hardly needed to be shortened when we got home, but my husband took off a foot any way–with the chain saw–which my 16 year-old defended, “Mom.
-He’s a man.
+It was such a tiny tree that it hardly needed shortening once home, but my husband took off a foot any way–with the chain saw–which my 16 year-old defended, “He’s a man.
 He has to use the most powerful tool available.”

 The Christmas tree is one of my favorite traditions along with the advent calendar and a daily reading from National Wildlife’s, December Treasury.
 A tribute to the Evergreen is today’s offering: